Scilab-RL/Scilab-RL/README.md

 ### HAC
 TBD

+## Environments
+Currently, all goal-conditioned gym environments are supported.
+A list of all tested environments can be found in `conf/main.yaml`.
+### Adding a new environment
+To add a new environment, we suggest to proceed as follows.

+1. As a basis, use an environment that is as close as possible to the new environment you want to develop.
+A good start for a gripper-based environment is the gym version of FetchReach.
+Run your favorite algorithm with this base environment and make sure it works as intended.
+It is also a good idea to take notes about the learning performance (how many training steps required to achieve success).
+1. Make a copy of that environment and add it to the `ideas_envs` folder in the repository.
+Therefore, create a new subfolder for your new environment under `ideas_envs`, say `ideas_envs/new_env`.
+Then, say you want to start with the `FetchReach-v1` environment as a basis, and assuming that `venv` is the folder where you have your virtual python 3.6 environment, copy `venv/lib/python3.6/site-packages/gym/envs/robotics/fetch_env.py` to that subfolder.
+You may want to save it under a different filename, say `new_env.py`.
+Finally, if you use an OpenAI gym env like FetchReach, you have to create an entry point class for your environment, as found in `venv/lib/python3.6/site-packages/gym/envs/robotics/fetch/reach.py:FetchReachEnv`.
+Using an entry point class is the preferred way of implementing different variations for each environment.
+For example, the fetch environment has different entry points for `FetchReach` and `FetchPush`.
+You find these in `reach.py` and `push.py` respectively.
+For the following we assume that your entry point class is `NewClassEnv`.
+1. Then you need to register your entry point class as a new environment.
+You can do this by adding it to the `ideas_envs/register_envs.py` file.
+You find examples for how exactly to do this in the file.
+1. Now try whether your copy of the base environment is running as intended, in the same way as the original one.
+1. That's it.
+Now you can take your copy as a basis for your new environment and modify it as you want to develop your new environment.

 ## Limitations
 Currently, only off-policy algorithms are supported: DQN, DDPG, TD3 and SAC.
 PPO is not supported